Nasaan Ka Man

 Nasaan Ka Man (lit.
-Wherever You Are) is a 2005 Filipino romantic drama horror-thriller film directed by Cholo Laurel in his feature directorial debut from a story and screenplay written by Ricky Lee and Rafael Hidalgo.
-It boasts performances by the country's young leading dramatic actors Claudine Barretto, Jericho Rosales and Diether Ocampo, with Hilda Koronel, Gloria Diaz, and Dante Rivero in the supporting roles.
+Wherever You Are) is a 2005 Filipino romantic drama horror thriller film directed by Cholo Laurel in his feature directorial debut from a story and screenplay written by Ricky Lee and Rafael Hidalgo.
+The film stars Claudine Barretto, Jericho Rosales and Diether Ocampo in the lead roles, while Hilda Koronel, Gloria Diaz, and Dante Rivero in the supporting roles.

-Set in the mystical and fog-covered outskirts of Baguio, Nasaan Ka Man is a love story about a family shrouded in secrets.
+Set in the mystical and fog-covered outskirts of Baguio, the film is a love story about a family shrouded in secrets.
 As the secrets are revealed, the family learns to let go of their hatred and forgive each other.
-The film tackles incestuous relationships, necrophilia, and other unpleasant themes that the film studio dared not to go off too far.
+It tackles incestuous relationships, necrophilia, and other unpleasant themes that the film studio dared not go too far.

-Produced and distributed by Star Cinema, the film was theatrically released on June 15, 2005.
+A co-production of ABS-CBN Film Productions and Cinemedia, the film was theatrically released on June 15, 2005.
 In March 2017, ABS-CBN Film Restoration Project released a digitally restored and remastered version of the film on iTunes in over 43 countries.
-The restoration of the film was made possible with the help of Central Digital Lab.
+The restoration process was made possible with the help of the Central Digital Lab.